-Furthermore, the amendment also violates Article 10 of the European Convention on Human Rights.
+The provision of the Fourth Amendment as cited above also violates Article 10 of the European Convention on Human Rights.
 In the case TV Vest As and Rogaland Pensjonistparti v.
-Norway, which dealt with the general ban of political advertisements in television, the European Court of Human Rights (ECtHR) reiterated that according to its case-law there is little scope under Article 10 (2) of the European Convention on Human Rights for restrictions on political speech or on debate on questions of public interest and that "the potential impact of the medium of expression concerned is an important factor in the consideration of the proportionality of an interference" in case of restricting political speech.
-In the latter case, the ECtHR assessed the fact that the applicant party was at a disadvantage compared with major parties which had obtained edited broadcasting coverage.
-On the basis of this line of reasoning, the proposed amendment would not meet the standards established by the case law of the ECtHR either.
+Norway,27 which dealt with the general ban of political advertisements in television, the European Court of Human Rights (ECtHR) reiterated that according to its case-law there is little scope under Article 10 (2) of the European Convention on Human Rights for restrictions on political speech or on debate on questions of public interest and that "the potential impact of the medium of expression concerned is an important factor in the consideration of the proportionality of an interference" in case of restricting political speech.28 In the latter case, the ECtHR assessed the fact that the applicant party was at a disadvantage compared with major parties which had obtained edited broadcasting coverage.29 On the basis of this line of reasoning, the Fourth Amendment does not meet the standards established by the case law of the ECtHR either.